RatzNikita/russian-travel/README.md

-#  Путешествие по России
+#  Traveling in Russia
-Учебный проект по адаптивной вёрстке
+Educational project on adaptive layout
 ---------
-#### Проект представляет собой ознакомительное пособие для тех кто хочет попутешествовать по родине.
+#### The project is an introductory guide for those who want to travel around their homeland.

-В проекте используются:
+The project uses:
-* медиазапросы
+* media queries
-* грид-сетки
+* grids
-* организованная по БЭМ файловая структура
+* BEM organized file structure

 ---------------------------
-Проект можно посмотреть на Github Pages:
+The project can be viewed on Github Pages:

 https://ratznikita.github.io/russian-travel/